 • Budget: providing the total amount of assistance sought and the purpose for which the funds will be used, supported by quotations, receipts or price lists for all budget items

-• Letter or email of support from supervisor/s with a clear statement of the merit of the thesis/conference paper and of the application.
-This must be included with the application.
+• Applicants must ask their main supervisor to provide a brief statement of support – emailed directly by the supervisor to Emeritus Professor Julie Park– which includes a clear statement of the merit of the thesis or conference paper and of the application.
+This statement of support must be provided.
 Without it, the application is incomplete.

 Email your completed application to Emeritus Professor Julie Park, Chair of the Kākano Committee.